mcfnord/rml/src/busto.md

 civil briefs; and, outside firms were responsible for the litigation, so the briefing should not have been done in—house.

-Hamilton explained that the first Nissan case (“Nissen I”) went up to the Washington Supreme Court.
+Hamilton explained that the first Nissen case (“Nissen I”) went up to the Washington Supreme Court.
 He said that he handled the case through the Court of Appeals and the PCPAO hired outside counsel when it went to the Supreme Court.
 Hamilton said that the office assembled briefing sessions to rework some of his work product, as well the briefs drafted by outside counsel.
 He further explained that the plaintiffs filed “the same claims" later in a case that has been referred to as “Nissen II.”
-The PCPAO also hired outside counsel to represent the County in Nissan 11 and the in— house briefing sessions repeated themselves in that matter, too.
+The PCPAO also hired outside counsel to represent the County in Nissen 11 and the in— house briefing sessions repeated themselves in that matter, too.
 He said that the Civil Division and senior leaders were not satisfied with the work product they received from outside counsel and spent time re-working the briefs.

-Hamilton further explained that the office had similar issues with the work product of outside counsel in Amas as it had in Nissan.
+Hamilton further explained that the office had similar issues with the work product of outside counsel in Ames as it had in Nissen.
 So, senior leaders worked together to redraft briefs in that matter, too.
 Neither Penner nor Hamilton recalled “briefing by committee” in Daising, where outside counsel was brought in when it appeared that DPA Jim Richmond might become a witness.

-It is undisputed that Phil Talmadge represents the County and Stewart Estes represents Lindquist in the Nissan matter.
-Finally, the County has spent the following amounts to date on the Nissan, Dalsing and Amas matters: Nissan 1 and II ($530,901.20); Dalsing ($205,418.11);
+It is undisputed that Phil Talmadge represents the County and Stewart Estes represents Lindquist in the Nissen matter.
+Finally, the County has spent the following <mark>amounts to date on the Nissen, Dalsing and Ames matters: Nissen 1 and II ($530,901.20); Dalsing ($205,418.11);
-and Arnas ($240,573.73).
+and Ames ($240,573.73).</mark>

-B. Rewarding Loyalty with Titles and Pay
+# See Rewarding Loyalty with Titles and Pay

 Allegation: The Merrival Complaint alleged that the PCPAO has created more positions with titles and pay and given them to less experienced deputies than previous administrations.